The most complete Ignition Poker review on the Internet

 He also rarely plays in games smaller than $5/10.

-The bad beat tales he tells me about live games would make the Ignition Poker stories I’ve heard curl up into the fetal position.
+The bad beat tales he tells me about live games for thousands of dollars would make the Ignition Poker stories I’ve heard curl up into the fetal position.

 If you really want to compare these games to live ones you should thank your stars that you don’t see even more bad beats.